hbashir94/weather-app/README.md

 # weather-app
 * A service that recommends clothing to wear based on the weather forecast at your location.
 Makes use of the Darksky API (https://darksky.net/dev/) to gather weather forecast data.

-* In order for the application to work effectively, you need to make use of CORS https://en.wikipedia.org/wiki/Cross-origin_resource_sharing to enable cross-origin resource sharing: (help below)
+* <b>In order for the application to work effectively, you need to make use of CORS</b> https://en.wikipedia.org/wiki/Cross-origin_resource_sharing to enable cross-origin resource sharing: (help below)

 * Downloading 'Allow-Control-Allow-Origin' off Chrome Store is a plug-in that works. https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi